 If you are traveling in groups, I suggest you hire a car so you can pick the tourist attractions that you wish to visit.
-Hiring a car usually starts at 500,000 IDR (around Php 1,700) for a day.
-Check with your hotel or travel agents in Kuta or Ubud.
+You can book for Bali private car here

 BY TOURIST SHUTTLE BUS

-You can hire a motorbike in Bali for as low as $7.
+You can hire a motorbike in Bali.
 Check with your guesthouse or hotel or travel agents.
-Bali Bike Rental offers delivery and pick-up service, motorbike insurance, pocket Wi-Fi, GoPro Hero4 Silver and 24/7 roadside assistance.
+Make sure you have an international driver’s license.
+Some motorbike rentals offer delivery and pick-up service, motorbike insurance, pocket Wi-Fi, GoPro Hero4 Silver and 24/7 roadside assistance.

 BY BEMO OR BUS

 The main form of public transportation in Bali is the bemo (a van or minibus).
 Fares are fixed, however, tourists are usually overcharged.
 Bear in mind that the bemo won’t leave until full.
 I will only recommend this if you are with a local who speaks Bahasa Indonesia or Bahasa Bali.